Jakesta13/MinecraftSolutions/BookDupe_Detect/README.md

 You also have the added bonus of being able to view the coordinates where they were detected, so you may view in-game.

+You could also attach the IFTTT webhook to send a message to discord using discord's webhooks.

 # Dependancies
 The following are all required.
 * IFTTT account with a webhook applet created for this